-- 5.4 A Member in Public Practice who utilises an Outsourced Service should agree and document the scope of the services with the Outsourced Service Provider. - 5.5 A Member in Public Practice who utilises Outsourced Services is encouraged to review the Outsourcing Agreement periodically to ensure it is kept up to date with changing business needs.
+- the Outsourcing Agreement no longer makes economic sense; - · poor service, non-performance or non-payment; or - a change in control or management at either of the parties to the Outsourcing Agreement. - 5.6 A Member in Public Practice who utilises Outsourced Services should review the Outsourcing Agreement periodically to ensure it is kept up to date with changing business needs.